dannytsang/homeassistant-config/README.md

 Visual Studio Code addon includes a Git client so all changes are managed through the text editor.

+## Workflows
+The advantage of using a source code management system like Git is the ability to use hooks to trigger actions (as well as other advantages).

+I use GitHub actions to verify the changes committed by running it against [Home Assistant](https://home-assistant.io) builds.
+If successful, [Home Assistant](https://home-assistant.io) will pull down the changes and if the changes are configuration related (as opposed to readme / markdown files) then it will perform another local configuration check and restart to pick up the changes.

+For this reason, the `custom_components` is stored in the repository to allow a successful build and configuration check.

 ## Structure
 This repository's top level is the /config folder where typically the configuration.yaml file resides.
 More details can be found [here](https://www.home-assistant.io/docs/configuration/).

+I use some of the "advance" configuration options such as [split configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/) and [packages](https://www.home-assistant.io/docs/configuration/packages/).

+### Blueprints
+I have yet to explore this feature yet.

+### ESPHome
+Files related to managing the ESP microcontroller.
+See [ESPHome.io](https://esphome.io/) for more details.

 ### Packages
 I use packages for stable configurations that rarely need changing.
 This is due to lack of user interface support with packages.

+For automations, I use a caret (^) prefix to denote the automations are stored in a package and therefore cannot be editted from the UI.

+I tried to split the files into three categories and a corresponding folder in /config/packages/:
+1. *rooms* - settings based on a room in the house.
+2. *integrations* - settings around an integration.
+If the integration was removed, then the package would be self contained.
+3. *other* - is stored in the root package folder.

+The priority where settings reside is in the above order with the top being the highest priority.
+For example for a new light bulb in the lounge then it will (eventually) go into the `/config/packages/rooms/lounge.yaml` package rather than in the integrations.

+### Split Configurations
+I use split configuration files to help manage and keep the `configuration.yaml` size down.
+The advantange is each type of configuration such as scripts, scenes, etc will be managed by [Home Assistant](https://home-assistant.io) UI with minimal setup.

+### www
+A public folder for holding any files such as images that does not need authentication.
+I use it for attaching images to notifications.